pubnub/pubnub-mcp-server/resources/sdk_docs/unreal_storage-and-playback.md

 ## Fetch history[​](#fetch-history)

-Requires Message Persistence enabled for your key.
+Requires Message Persistence enabled for your key in the Admin Portal.

-Fetch historical messages from one or multiple channels; optionally include message actions.
-Ordering/interval:
+Fetch historical messages from one or multiple channels.
+You can include message actions.
+Ordering and window:
-- Only Start: returns messages older than Start.
+- Start only: returns messages older than Start timetoken.
-- Only End: returns messages from End and newer.
+- End only: returns messages from End timetoken and newer.
-- Both Start and End: returns messages between them (End inclusive).
+- Start and End: returns messages between them (End inclusive).

-Limits: up to 100 messages on a single channel, or 25 per channel across up to 500 channels.
-With IncludeMessageActions=true, limited to one channel and 25 messages.
-Page by updating Start.
+Limits: up to 100 messages on a single channel, or 25 per channel on up to 500 channels.
+For pagination, iteratively update Start.

 ### Method(s)[​](#methods)